 Passport for official travel

 While the Government of Canada issues passports with an “X” gender identifier, it cannot guarantee your entry or transit through other countries.
 You might face entry restrictions in countries that do not recognize the “X” gender identifier.
 Before you leave, check with the closest foreign representative for your destination.

 Other travel documents

-You can get a student visa in Uruguay, but students must get proof of acceptance from the educational institution before arrival in the country.
+You may also get a student visa while you are in Uruguay, but must get proof of acceptance from your educational institution before your arrival in the country.

 Children and travel

 Learn about potential entry requirements related to yellow fever (vaccines section).

 This section contains information on possible health risks and restrictions regularly found or ongoing in the destination.
 Follow this advice to lower your risk of becoming ill while travelling.
 Not all risks are listed below.

 Consult a health care professional or visit a travel health clinic preferably 6 weeks before you travel to get personalized health advice and recommendations.

 Some of these vaccinations include measles-mumps-rubella (MMR), diphtheria, tetanus, pertussis, polio, varicella (chickenpox), influenza and others.